MSmit1992/Chapter1-MLmodel_Validation/README.md

 # Cat_Accelerometry
 Buiding predictive models to predict cat behaviour using accelerometers

-*A lot of the code used was published on GitHub by [cclemente](https://github.com/cclemente) in the repository [Animal_accelerometry](https://github.com/cclemente/Animal_accelerometry.git).
+*A lot of the code used for the Self-Organizing maps was published on GitHub by [cclemente](https://github.com/cclemente) in the repository [Animal_accelerometry](https://github.com/cclemente/Animal_accelerometry.git).
 Changes to the code were made to get it working for this specific project*

 # Step 1: Data collection
 For this study, two accelerometers were attached to domestic cats: